Authenticate with an Access Token

 Install Hydra

-To implement the authentication flow, we need an OpenID Connect provider available to Gloo Edge.
+To implement the authentication flow, we need an OpenID Connect provider available to Gloo Gateway.
 For demonstration purposes, will deploy the Hydra provider in the same cluster, as it easy to install and configure.

 Let’s start by adding the Ory helm repository.